cpraveen/numa/approx.md

 B_r^n(x) = \binom{n}{r} x^r (1-x)^{n-r} \qquad \textrm{and} \qquad \binom{n}{k} = \frac{n!}{k! (n-k)!}
 $$

++++

 :::{prf:theorem}
-Let $f:[a,b] \to \re$ be continuous and let $\epsilon > 0$.
-Then there is a polynomial $p$ for which
+Let $f:[a,b] \to \re$ be continuous.
+For any $\epsilon > 0$, there is a polynomial $p$ for which

 $$
 |f(x) - p(x)| \le \epsilon, \qquad x \in [a,b]
 $$
 :::

-This theorem states that given any error tolerance $\epsilon > 0$, we can find a polynomial $p$ such that
+This theorem states that given any error tolerance $\epsilon > 0$, there exists a polynomial $p$ such that

 $$
 \max_{x\in[a,b]}|f(x) - p(x)| \le \epsilon
 $$

 i.e., polynomials can provide *uniform* approximation.
-This is only an existence result and does not give us a solution with a desired error bound.
-It also does not tell us the degree of the polynomial.
+This is only an existence result and does not give us a polynomial with a desired error bound.
+It also does not even tell us the degree of the polynomial.

 :::{prf:example}